 Master of Education in Curriculum and Instruction

 The Master of Education (M.Ed.) in Curriculum and Instruction is designed for professionals in K-12 settings who are seeking advanced study to enhance their teaching and leadership skills in the field of education.
-Candidates must have an undergraduate degree in education or hold a professional teaching certificate.
+Candidates must have an undergraduate degree in education or hold a professional or temporary teaching certificate.
 This program places emphasis on curriculum theory, pedagogy and innovation in education, advocacy, social dimensions of learning and research.

 M.Ed.
 Admission Requirements and Documents

 The program welcomes applications from individuals who have strong academic records and who have experience and interest in education or related fields.
 To be accepted, applicants must meet the following requirements:

 - $40 application fee.